LocalCoinIS/dev.bitshares.works/core/knowledge_base/wiki_legacy/howto_20.md

     accountB's owner key 5xxxxxxxxxxxxxxxxxxxxxxxxxx<balance wif key>  # accountC's owner key 5xxxxxxxxxxxxxxxxxxxxxxxxxx<balance wif key>  #

-You will only need BTS balances and the one of your account owner keys in order to become a witness.
+You will only need LLC balances and the one of your account owner keys in order to become a witness.

-### BitShares 2.0 network (or Graphene testnet)
+### LocalCoin network (or Graphene testnet)

 We now have everything prepared to